dnvriend/sbt-sam/README.md

 - [Lambda Environment Variables](http://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html)

 ## Changelog
+## 1.0.26 (2018-02-22)
+- Removing check if bucket exists as it conflicts with the workflow

 ## 1.0.25 (2018-02-21)
 - Merged #99 Encryption at rest for DynamoDB tables
 - Merged #100 Encryption at rest for Kinesis Streams